xde-mcp/mastra/templates/template-browsing-agent/README.md

    - `stagehandExtractTool`: Extracts data from web pages

 3. **Web Agent**
-   - AI-powered agent using OpenAI's GPT-4
+   - AI-powered agent using OpenAI's model
    - Provides natural language interface to web automation
    - Integrates all tools into a unified experience